-I’m really excited to use this skincare line in the fall and winter because it is SUPER hydrating.
-I can see these products being a savior for dry skin.
-Right now, I don’t feel like I necessarily need to use these products everyday because they are very thick and luxurious.
-When I use all 5 of these products together it definitely feels like a facial I would get at a spa.
-If I were to purchase product again I would probably buy the Moisture Rich Balm, Ritual Oil, and Restorative Mask.
+I’ve loved using this skincare line in the fall and winter because it is SUPER hydrating.
+These products being a savior for dry skin.
+However, I don’t feel like I necessarily need to use these products everyday because they are very thick and luxurious.
+I also don’t use these products (with the exception of the face mist) during the day because they are very thick.
+When I use all of these products together it definitely feels like a facial I would get at a spa.
+If I were to purchase product again I would probably buy everything except the cleansing balm and lip balm.

 I also like this line because the products don’t feel like they take anything from your skin – if that makes sense.
 There aren’t any harsh, stripping ingredients – only nourishing oils.
 That being said, if you are someone who is sensitive to essential oils then this might not be the line for you.

 I wanted to mention that the lids on the jars of product in the package didn’t seem to be screwed on all the way.
 The mask leaked in the package a little bit.
 Other lids were loose too but it didn’t seem like any of the other products leaked.